-PHS 112 PHYSICAL SCIENCE II

-PREREQUISITE: MTH 098 Elementary Algebra
+PHS 112 PHYSICAL SCIENCE II (3T, 2E) 4 credits PREREQUISITE: MTH 098 Elementary Algebra

 This course provides an introduction to the principles of chemistry and physics for students who do not intend to major in science or engineering.
 Laboratory is required.